ingerslevio/Naked/Example/BuildConfiguration.md

-# naked
+# Naked

-Intial BuildConfiguration.json for naked is:
+Intial BuildConfiguration.json for Naked is:

 ```json
 {